FACTBOX-Tech firms leading job cuts in Corporate America | Technology

 Kraken: The cryptocurrency exchange said it would cut its global workforce by 30%, or about 1,100 employees, citing tough market conditions that have crippled demand for digital assets this year.

-The U.S. shale gas producer cut about 3% of its workforce, sources told Reuters, as the company readies a sale of South Texas oil properties.
-Phillips 66:
+The pharmaceutical giant has said it might cut some jobs amid inflationary pressure and a strong dollar, with CFO Joseph Wolk saying the healthcare conglomerate is looking at "right sizing" itself.
+Emergent BioSolutions Inc:

-The refiner reduced employee headcount by over 1,100 as it seeks to meet its 2022 cost savings target of $500 million.
-The reductions were communicated to employees in late October.
-Health and pharmaceutical companies:
+Contract manufacturer Emergent BioSolutions Inc said it would reduce its workforce by about 5%,

-Johnson & Johnson: The pharmaceutical giant has said it might cut some jobs amid inflationary pressure and a strong dollar, with CFO Joseph Wolk saying the healthcare conglomerate is looking at "right sizing" itself.
+or 132 roles, and do away with the positions of chief people officer as well as chief strategy and development officer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)